andrewallred/allez/README.md

 ## Where to find your games

-Allez uploads your games to your user library on OGS which can be found by clicking the hamburger menu in the top left corner and then selecting "SGF Library".
+Allez uploads your games to your user library on OGS.
+Your library can be found by clicking the hamburger menu in the top left corner and then selecting "SGF Library".

 ## Setup